dombean/ansible/README.md

 - `README.md`: Documentation for the repository.
 - `Dockerfile`: Dockerfile for building a Docker image of the setup.
 - `secrets.yml`: Encrypted file containing sensitive information, managed with Ansible Vault.
+- `setup_brew_mac.sh`: Bash script to set up Homebrew and essential tools on macOS.

 ## 📝 Note

 This repository is tailored to my personal preferences and is not intended for general use.